 If you have any questions regarding credit please contact email@example.com

-To obtain the CME credit(s) from this activity, please complete this post-activity test.Claim Credit
+To obtain the CE/CME credit(s) from this activity, please complete this post-activity test.Claim Credit

 You may also be interested in...